This page has information about blockage of the bowel (obstruction) and cancer. You can find information on

 If you have a blocked bowel you will need to stop eating and drinking until it is working normally again.
 This means you may need to have fluids through a drip to make sure that you don’t get dehydrated.
 This is called an intravenous infusion.
 In some cases, doctors can arrange an infusion of fluids for you at home.
 You have this through a fine needle put just under the skin, instead of into a vein.

 You may also need to have a tube down your nose (nasogastric tube) to drain fluids from your stomach and stop you feeling sick.
 This treatment gives your bowel time to rest and may fix the blockage.
 But if it isn’t successful, your doctor will suggest another approach.

 A stoma is an opening onto the abdomen.
-Your bowel motions come out of this opening into a plastic bag that sticks over it.
+Your poo (stool or faeces) comes out of this opening into a plastic bag that sticks over it.
 There is detailed information about bowel surgery and having a stoma in the surgery for bowel cancer section.

 Deciding whether to have the operation can be difficult because it will not cure your cancer.
-It will only relieve the symptoms you are having.
+It will only relieve the symptoms that you have.
 You may want to talk through having this operation with your close family and friends as well as your doctor and nurse.

-If you are not able to have a big operation your surgeon may be able to put a stent into your bowel to relieve the symptoms caused by the obstruction.
-A stent is a tube that is put into the bowel which self expands to keep the bowel open.
+A stent is a tube that is put into the bowel and it expands to keep the bowel open.
+If you are not able to have a big operation your surgeon may be able to put in a stent to relieve the symptoms caused by the obstruction.

 Question about cancer?
 Contact our information nurse team